sc62070/sc62070.github.io/README.md

  3. nwitter (Nomadcoder)
  4. CasitaCNFT (Casita)

-some works are not uploaded for various reasons, if you wish to view the work.
+some works are not uploaded for various reasons.

 if you want to view the work, please contact me on IG.

+I am now thinking of adding more works after this final project that Multicampus is giving us.

 CopyRight to sc62070 aka HyukJin